Undeavor/chatserver/README.md

 - "nano bin/main.ml" > copy/paste the code inside bin/dune here

 ### ID/PASSWD
--inside of the main.ml code, they are static so you have to add them before
+-inside of the main.ml code, they are static so you have to add them before running the server

 ### Compile & Run
 - don't forget to run "eval $(opam env)" before using any command with opam/dune